confluentinc/cp-docker-images/docs/tutorials/replicator.rst

 Installing & Running Docker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For this tutorial, we'll run Docker using the Docker Compose.
+For this tutorial, we'll run Docker using Docker Compose.

 To get started, you will first need to install `Docker <https://docs.docker.com/engine/installation/>`_ and `Docker Compose <https://docs.docker.com/compose/install/>`_.
 The CP Docker Images require Docker version 1.11 or greater.